ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-state-of-the-network-august-2023.md

 ### Data limitations:

 * All data is based on nodes which have won the redistribution game at least once per month.
-While the average number of win events in every month for running a single staking node is greater than one, it is still possible to operate a node for a month without a win event occurring.
 * The data from March is incomplete as it began being collected from March 12th.

 ### Network Total Monthly Rewards